Canon 1D vs 6D

 |9.||Canon 1D C||Full Frame||17.9||5184||3456||4K/24p||..||..||..||..|

 |12.||Canon 1D Mark III||APS-H||10.1||3888||2592||none||22.7||11.7||1078||71|

 |15.||Canon 1D Mark II||APS-H||8.2||3504||2336||none||22.3||11.1||1003||66|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 6D indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the 6D can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D and the 6D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 6D has a higher magnification (0.71x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Canon 6D along with similar information for a selection of comparators.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS 6D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.